jayai2014/monty_hall/README.md

 By Dafu Ai

-My approach simply simulates a large number of trials for either decision (keep or switching choice).
+My approach simply simulates a large number of random games for either decision (keep or switching choice).

 With `sample_run()` function, we receieves the following output: